 Worldwide deaths from unintentional injury are expected to grow by 40% between 2015 and 2030, from 3.4 million1 to 4.7 million2 people.

-It is estimated that more than 90% of deaths worldwide that result from injury occur in low and middle income countries.
+It is estimated that more than 90% of all deaths worldwide that result from unintentional injury occur in low and middle income countries3.

 Five of the 15 leading causes of death in persons 15-29 years of age are unintentional injury related, including road traffic injuries, drowning, burns, poisoning and falls.

 The traditional model of safety improvement relies on specific interventions for known hazards.
 Reliance on this method alone only achieves incremental improvements.
-However, social and economic environments exert real and lasting effects on health, including unintentional injury.
-By addressing societal drivers of safety – such as education, poverty and regulatory protections – in addition to specific interventions, rapid improvements in safety can be achieved on a national scale.
+However, social and economic environments exert real and lasting effects on health, safety and wellbeing.
+By addressing societal drivers of safety – such as education poverty and regulatory protections – in addition to specific programs, rapid improvements in safety can be achieved on a national scale.

-Using the interactive country safety map, one can quickly gain a perspective on the relative state of safety of one or more countries.
-Click on a country to view its Safety Index value, relative status to other countries and gain access to the full data and make informed, predictable and sustainable decisions.
+Using the interactive safety map, one can quickly gain a perspective on the relative state of safety of one or more countries.
+Click on a country to view its UL Safety Index value, relative status to other countries, gain access to the full data and make informed, predictable and sustainable decisions.

 Explore the UL Safety Index through maps and graphs, access each country’s Safety Index, the supporting data, and adjust the underlying indices to see how countries measure up to one another and where there are opportunities to improve worldwide safety.

 The UL Safety Index is a data science initiative intended to increase the global awareness of health, security, sustainability and safety through information, dialog and collaboration.
 Through engagement with partners throughout the world, our vision is to advance safe living and working environments for people everywhere by providing better data and metrics to guide decision making and investments.